bdb-project/tin-star/README.md

 Release 1 was compiled with Inform 6 version 6.42 and the PunyInform library version 5.14.
 This was released for [ParserComp 2025](https://itch.io/jam/parsercomp-2025), but this was an accidental release of an earlier development version.

 Release 2 was compiled with Inform 6 version 6.42 and the PunyInform library version 5.14.1.
 This was the corrected version for ParserComp 2025.

+Release 3 was compiled with Inform 6 version 6.44 and the PunyInform library version 6.0.2.
+This was a post-comp release to account for feedback from ParserComp and changes in the PunyInform library.
+It also included many small enhancements, such as string and code optimisation, some extra responses to actions, minor rewording, additional hints and changes to spelling for 'barbecue', 'tipi' and 'hoof prints'.
+There were no changes to puzzles.